All Episodes

 It'd be a fiery session.

-That should be fun.
+It'd be fun.

 Hello.

-Yes, good evening, Eric.
+Yes, good evening, Ert.

 I think your show is very important.

-I followed you from three states in the last six months, and I've been able to catch you
+I've followed you from three states in the last six months, and I've been able to catch you wherever I've moved from.

 Thank you.

-You've been talking about a paradigm shift and I think that Richard Hoagland is working on an incredible paradigm shift.
+You've been talking about a paradigm shift, and I think that Richard Hoagland is working on an incredible paradigm shift.

-He's trying to get a privately planned mission to go to the moon, an unmanned mission to the moon.
+He's trying to get a privately planned mission to go to the moon, unmanned mission to the moon.

-That would create a paradigm shift, and I was just wondering what your thoughts are on that.
+And I was just wondering what your thoughts are on that.

 Yeah, I would say that Hoagland's scenario is one of many, many parallel scenarios, any one of which might trigger the others.

-That's so exciting about our time.
+That's not so exciting about our time.

 The evidence is just so abundant.